-Inspired by a true story of a WWII resistance operation to assassinate one of the main architects of the Holocaust and the acting Protector of Bohemia and Moravia.
-Not the original location of the 27 May 1942 event, but more suited as a movie set thanks to the well preserved surroundings.
+From Anthropoid, 2016 - Inspired by a true story of a WWII resistance operation to assassinate one of the main architects of the Holocaust and the acting Protector of Bohemia and Moravia.
+Not the original location of the 27 May 1942 event, but more suited as a movie set thanks to the well-preserved surroundings.

-The black and white opening scene was filmed in this high-rise building.
+From Casino Royale, 2006 - The black-and-white opening scene was filmed in this high-rise building.
 Bond breaks into Dryden’s office to find out that the second killing is ‘considerably’ easier.
-An action that earns him a licence to kill and his status as an 00 agent.
+An action that earns him a license to kill and his status as an 00 agent.